pratyy123/pratyy123/README.md

 - 👋 Hi, I’m @pratyy123
 - 👀 I’m interested in Machine learning
 - 🌱 I’m currently learning Cryptography
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects based on End to End Encryption.
-- 📫 How to reach me ...
+- 📫 You can reach me on instagram https://www.instagram.com/

 <!---
 pratyy123/pratyy123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.